Wimbledon Tennis Matched Betting Guide

 - The Men play Best of 5 sets.
 Normally it's best of 3 (so first to 2 sets), but with Grand Slam events the men play best of 5 (first to 3 sets).
 The women's game remains the same at best of 3 (first to 2 sets)

-- There are no tiebreaks in the final set (apart from the US Open).
+- There are no tiebreaks in the final set (apart from the US Open & if 12-12 at Wimbledon).
 In normal tournaments if the final set goes to 6-6 then there will be a tie break to decide the match.
-In both Men's and Women's at Grand Slams (apart from the US Open) there are no final set tiebreaks.
+In both Men's and Women's at Grand Slams (apart from the US Open / possibly Wimbledon) there are no final set tiebreaks.
 If the final set goes to 6-6, then they keep playing until one player wins by two games.
 There is no limit either - it really can go on forever.
 The longest match happened in 2010 at Wimbledon when John Isner beat Nicolas Mahut 70-68 in games!